MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/sales.md

 DefaultIdentification|DefaultIdentification field group|Account<br>Contact

 ## Lead (Lead) Entity
-Lead table can store information about individuals who are interested in receiving information about the products or services offered by the company.
+A person who is interested in receiving information about the products or services that the company offers.

 Field | Description
 ---|---